Day in the life of a smart home

-Three Repair Cafés have started up in Eden District: in Penrith, Kirkby Stephen and Alston.
+Repair Cafés are running in Eden District in Penrith and Alston - and occasionally in Kirkby Stephen.
 If you've got a broken toaster, a jumper with a hole in or a bike that needs fixing, please bring it along and hopefully get it fixed for free.

 If you are handy with a screwdriver, a spanner, a sewing machine, or anything else and want to share your skills then get in touch with us.
 Read Chris' account of the first Penrith cafe and watch some films.